Employee or Independent Contractor?

 Control over employees:

 Hiring a W-2 employee means you have control over when, where, and how your employee performs their work.
 You can require that they be present at your place of business, you can set their days and hours of work, and you retain a lot of control over the tasks they perform and the order of performance.
+If you require this type of control, you must classify your worker as an employee.

 Regulatory requirements for employees: